 - They meet the performance expectations

 - They merit continuation

 - They are still relevant to the department's business plan

 - Sufficient funding exists

-Program Budgets outside the General Fund: It is the department head's responsibility to ensure that the proposed use of program funds is consistent with the available financing and legal restrictions on funds, the department's business plan, the County's strategic priorities and has been coordinated with the appropriate stakeholder groups external to the County.
+Program Budgets outside the General Fund : It is the department head's responsibility to ensure that the proposed use of program funds is consistent with the available financing and legal restrictions on funds, the department's business plan, and the County's strategic priorities; and has been coordinated with the appropriate stakeholder groups external to the County.

-In context of these policies and guidelines, departments prepare current year projections of expenses and revenues and requests for the next fiscal year.
-The CEO/County Budget Office reviews the requests, meets and discusses the requests with the department and prepares final recommendations for the Board.
-These recommendations are presented to the public via a budget workshop and then to the Board of Supervisors during public budget hearings.
+In context of these policies and guidelines, departments prepared current year projections of expenses and revenues and requests for the next fiscal year.
+The CEO/County Budget Office reviewed the requests, met and discussed the requests with the departments, and prepared final recommendations for the Board.
+These recommendations were presented to the public via a budget workshop and then to the Board of Supervisors during public budget hearings.
 Operating and capital budgets are prepared in this single process and presented together in this budget book.

 Preceding the budget program sections, the following charts and schedules are provided as an overview of the budget:

 - General Fund Sources & Uses of Funds